pragma-/Plang/README.md

     new_creature(armor = 200, damage = 100)

 #### Anonymous functions
+Here are some ways to define an anonymous function:

     > var greeter = fn { print("Hello!") }; greeter()
      Hello!
 <!-- -->